andela-technology/qualified-docs/content/for-teams/getting-started/core-concepts.md

 - They don't involve a file tree, and can be very effective if you only wish to test someone on a very simple/straight-forward single file task.

 #### Project Code Challenges
 A Project Code Challenge is our newest and now recommended approach to testing developers on their ability to code.
 It provides a format that that is more capable and flexible, allowing you to test for coding tasks that involve multiple files.
-Back-end and Front-end web development tasks, using frameworks such as React and Ruby on Rails, are good fits for project based challenge.
+Back-end and Front-end web development tasks, using frameworks such as React and Ruby on Rails, are good fits for project challenge.
 This challenge format also offers a number of unique configuration options, such as hiding certain files from candidates, or allowing them to see the file but not edit it.

 We won't dive too deep into those details just yet, but for now just remember that this format is well-suited for larger coding tasks or challenges requiring datasets or other supporting files like contextual codebases or library-specific boilerplate.